VirtuallyCreative/ollie-ui/README.md

 ## Why Ollie

 Lots of decisions can go into a boilerplate - so after making these decisions over and over they're now baked into a Stater Kit.
 Some of the things out of the box are,

-* Devel­op­ment / Pro­duc­tion — Sep­a­rate dev and prod con­figs & builds.
+* Webpack Devel­op­ment / Pro­duc­tion — Sep­a­rate dev and prod con­figs & builds.
 Local devel­op­ment means fast builds via the in-mem­o­ry web­pack-dev-serv­er, and for pro­duc­tion builds every pos­si­ble opti­miza­tion needs to be utilized, making for slower builds at the gain of better optimizations.

 * Hot Mod­ule Replace­ment — as changes are made to JavaScript, CSS, or tem­plates, the web­page seam­less­ly refreshes.